vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

 </div>
 ```

-Here is a simple styles to make each post display necessary basic information:
+Here is a simple style to make each post display necessary basic information:

 ```css
 .md-typeset .post:first-of-type h3 {